VHF - The Basics of Marine and Safety Communications

 The Radio Watch

 Another issue that raises a lot of questions is the "Radio Watch."
-The short answer is if you are underway you must maintain a listening watch on your radios.
+The short answer is if you are underway and are equipped with a marine radio onboard, you must maintain a listening watch on your radios.

 47 CFR 80.310 Watch required by voluntary vessels.